cfandoh123/ECE-399-Independent-Work/README.md

-# Independent Work — Radar Object Detection + ML Classification
+# Junior Independent Work — FMCW Radar Object Classification Via CNN

 A pipeline for classifying the **shape** of an object from its FMCW radar Range-Angle heatmap.
 Training data is synthetic and generated in MATLAB;